 We have chosen to use the overly complicated term "Direct Antagonism" for the type of competitive gaming that comes to mind immediately: shooting other dudes in the face until they die, and consequently racking up a sweet kill/death spread.
 As you'll see later, we've found other, subtler ways to compete, and this type stands in direct contrast to them.

-All your first person shooter staples live here: Halo, Call of Duty, Gears of War, and the like.
+All your first person shooter staples live here: Halo

 With Tactical Antagonism, we make a subjective distinction from Direct Antagonism games in the sense that they require a higher degree of teamwork, strategy, or tactics to succeed.
 They tend to be a bit slower paced and involve more thinking in general.
 Sorry, did we say "subjective?"
 We meant to say "rigorously proven."